English

 Another thing that you should consider using is the pad.
 The pad (enabled by default) is a large structure at the base of the print, which serves as the foundation for the supports.
 While it’s possible to have supports printed directly on the aluminum printing platform, the pad will ensure much better stability.

 If you're printing your model solid, it can be quite heavy.
-Consider hollowing the model or add more supports, and/or make them thicker, so they can support the object’s weight.
+Consider Hollowing the model or add more supports, and/or make them thicker, so they can support the object’s weight.

 Manual support editing